clublettreurs/cure-script/config/docs/en/24-hearsay-guesses-そう-そうだ-そうです.md

 ![](../media/image509.webp)

-And remember, as we've learned before, that each of the three engines can be moved behind other cars to turn them into adjectives. *(Lesson 6)* **Now, once -そう has been attached to an engine** **the engine becomes a new adjectival noun.** How do we attach them?
+And remember, as we've learned before, that each of the three engines can be moved behind other cars to turn them into adjectives.<sup>[[6]](./6-adjectives.md)</sup> **Now, once -そう has been attached to an engine** **the engine becomes a new adjectival noun.** How do we attach them?
 We do the same thing in every case. **We take the last kana from the engine.** That is the kana that makes it what it is, its active part.

 ---